ziotom78/raytracing_course/tomasi-ray-tracing-11b.md

 # As Python is slow, we just test 100 times the function.
 You can use
 # larger numbers, as far as the time required to run the test is kept short
 for i in range(100):
+    # We could use a fancier code that samples uniformly over the 4π sphere…
     normal = Vec(*[pcg.random_float() for i in range(3)]).normalize()
     e1, e2, e3 = create_onb_from_z(normal)